Caitlin Clark set out to turn Iowa into a winner. She redefined women's college hoops along the way

 It was that way over the course of 50 mostly informal minutes.
 The cameras in the arena never wandered too far.
 The crowd never really went silent.
 It never really does when Clark is involved.

-It's been that way for more than a year.
+It's been that way for a while now.
 She has navigated it all with an uncommon polish, welcoming the spotlight if only because it gives her the power to point it in whatever direction she chooses.

 Clark doesn't view herself as a one of one but a part of a burgeoning ecosystem within women's sports.
 Sure, a record 14.2 million tuned in to watch Iowa's win over UConn on Friday night.
 She doesn't view it as a one-off.